 City of Fort Lauderdale Response: The City adopted a Master Plan for the area which contains a multi-modal framework including pedestrian and bicycle networks, bus circulation and access, streetscape designs and the creation of development blocks consistent with Transit Oriented Development.
 Several of these improvements are included in the MPO's Transportation Improvement Plan, including a mobility hub at Cypress Creek Road and North Andrews Way.
-Further, the City has revised its traffic analysis consistent with FDOT's suggestions and recognizes the area must contain multimodal transportation options to support a mix of uses and emphasize pedestrian connectivity, mass transit and a reduction in auto-dependent uses and travel.
+Further, the City has revised its traffic analysis consistent with FDOT's suggestions and recognizes the area must contain multi-modal transportation options to support a mix of uses and emphasize pedestrian connectivity, mass transit and a reduction in auto-dependent uses and travel.
 The City has provided a timeline and narrative of its interaction with FDOT to resolve the Department's technical assistance comments dated April 12, 2024.
 The City will continue to coordinate with and partner with FDOT, MPO and Broward County to create a viable mixed-use environment.
-See Attachments 8, and 16 through 19 of corresponding map amendment.